Skip to main content

 Now that you’ve launched a simple test campaign: As you gain confidence, you can:

-• And design richer campaigns that fully automate your outbound workflows.
+• Build richer campaigns that automate your outbound workflows